greenyouse/deepfns/README.md

 results?

 Here are a few things to note for transitive:
-- Using the variadic form will map transitive over the arguments and return a list of the results (see example 3).
+- Using the variadic form will map a transitive over the arguments and return a list of the results (see example 3).
 - Using normal Clojure functions instead of keywords will apply the function to each argument too (see second to last example).